3.1. Prevalence, aetiology, risk of recurrence

 Flexible ureteroscopy/retrograde intrarenal surgery

 Retrograde intra-renal surgery with flexible ureteroscopes (FURS) has become an efficacious treatment modality for paediatric renal stones.
-Recent studies report SFRs of 76-100%, retreatment rates of 0-19% and complication rates of 0-28% [501-504].
+Recent studies report SFRs of 76-100%, retreatment rates of 0-19% and complication rates of 0-28% [538-541].
 Younger age, cystine composition , large stone diameter and lack of pre-stenting predispose to FURS failure in children .
+A large global study across eight centres show a SFR of 75.5%; although, complications were minor, they were higher in patients < 5 years of age .

 Summary of evidence